NinaKWelch/trading-card-website/README.md

 For those who are dying to put their fresh javaScript skills to test - it would be soo fab to add some cool features.
 It’s a team effort!

-To get things started, [let me know about your ideas](https://discussions.udacity.com/t/paw-prints-new-shared-project-for-everyone-to-take-part-in/523110) and what you’d like to do.
+To get started, [let me know about your ideas](https://discussions.udacity.com/t/paw-prints-new-shared-project-for-everyone-to-take-part-in/523110) and what you’d like to do.

 ## Copyright and License